tsiggi/LaneAssist/README.md

 # Real Road Scenarios

-Explore real-world examples below to see the potential of this solution.
+Explore real-world examples [here](/gifs/real-roads/) to see the potential of this solution.
 By fine-tuning the parameters or making specific adjustments, you can achieve exceptional results.
 Experiment with the following parameters to optimize outcomes for your unique use cases.
 ```ini
 # DETECTION